STAGES in the preparation of prosphoro

 This is not an essential step.
 However it is nice to adorn your beautiful prosphoro with a shiny glaze.

 The easiest way is to brush boiled water onto the top as soon as you take the prosphoro out of the oven.
-For a more pronounced glaze, put it back in the oven a few minutes and repeat once or twice.
+For a more pronounced glaze, use the steam glazing technique shown in this video

 To ensure the crust doesn't become hard and brittle, (it is best when soft and elastic) wrap the prosphoro in a tea-towel, then in a woolen blanket.
 Let it cool slowly for 6 hours or overnight, after which, it is ready to be taken to church.